fgabriel1891/TraitBasedNetworkAssembly/data/README.md

 ## **Background information on the network assembly simulations**

 Simulation parameters for all scenarios tested of bipartite network assembly can be found as a Table in Supplementary Material S1.
 The functions to replicate the assembly scenarios can also run in parallel.
-To replicate the full scenario list, we recomend running the scripts in a computer cluster.
+To replicate the full scenario list, we recomend running the simulation scripts in a computer cluster.

 ## **Background information about the plant–frugivore interaction data used in the case study**